pozoqoproject/dash-wallet/wallet/README.md

 ### CONFIGURATION FOR SUPPORT EMAIL

-The default support email used by Dash Wallet will be an empty string.
+The default support email used by Pozoqo Wallet will be an empty string.
 However, this can be customized.  `build.gradle` will assign a value `BuildConfig.SUPPORT_EMAIL` will be assigned according to the following: